jamesj503/archive/README.md

 Press on the right-hand side text box.

-Download the new release (do not download the source code. download the file with the code next to it)
+Download the new release (do not download the source code. download the file with the cube next to it)

 ![image](https://user-images.githubusercontent.com/70408059/115091724-f7f63180-9edd-11eb-8ea8-8933e0b21adf.png)

 https://github.com/jamesj503/allenisd-canvas-css-styling/releases

-Extract the file and open up the CSS sheet you want.
-Ignore the read.md, .gitignore, and the license file.
+Open it up.
+A pop-up will come up saying "How do you want to open this file?"
+Press on notepad<--

 Open up the file in a text editor and copy the WHOLE thing.